gerlag/LG-Therma_V-thermostate-and-start-peak-control/README.md

     unit_of_measurement: K
 ```
 The PID controller itself is created as an automation.
-Every minute, the proportional, integration and derivative values are summed up and send to the Therma_V.
+Every minute, the proportional, integration and derivative values are summed up, the result, being the desired offset, is send to the Therma_V.
-The same automation also incorporates start peak control and tries to limit the aggressive powering up behaviour of the ThermaV.
+The same automation also incorporates start peak and oil return peak control.
+Ot tries also to limit the aggressive powering up behaviour of the ThermaV.

 In configuration.yaml:
 ```YAML